sagecodes/intro-to-javascript-part1/README.md

 ```

 **Note:** Semi semicolons.
 Think of them as statement separators.
 When in doubt use them.
-Especially if you're just stating out!
+Especially if you're just starting out!

 You can read a little bit more about why [here](https://stackoverflow.com/questions/444080/do-you-recommend-using-semicolons-after-every-statement-in-javascript).